maarten-pennings/FilamentFuser/design/electronics/readme.md

 The specifications look ok:
 - input 4.75V to 23V
-- output 1.0V to 17V, continous current 1.8A
+- output 1.0V to 17V, continuous current 1.8A